Rams say Miller, OBJ arrivals reflect team’s plan, culture

 Both Snead and McVay believe the loss of two high draft picks in the trade for Miller, or the possibility for drama created by adding Beckham to a tight group of receivers, are outweighed by the benefits of going for a title now – and moreover, by being a team that’s always aggressively trying to win.

+”Look, it’s LA, a hot team, good coaches,” 2020 All-Pro defensive tackle Donald said. ”Who wouldn’t want to be here?
+That’s how it works.
+If somebody else wants to come, they can come.
+We’re trying to make something happen.”

+McVay also points to the obvious evidence of the Rams seemingly emerging from nowhere to land Beckham this week with an aggressive recruiting pitch organized by their veteran leaders, notably Jalen Ramsey.

-“I knew that there was a possibility (to land Beckham),” McVay said.
-“Because anytime you have some of the players that we have, being in this great city, and (being) a good organization, you’re going to attract some guys.
-But I think this is a real credit to our players, (with Miller and Beckham) wanting to pair up with some of these great players that we have on our roster, where guys are focused on, ‘Hey, let’s be the best football team that we can be.’”
+”I knew that there was a possibility (to land Beckham),” McVay said. ”Because anytime you have some of the players that we have, being in this great city, and (being) a good organization, you’re going to attract some guys.”

+Ramsey led the LA players’ pursuit of Beckham after the wideout forced his way out of Cleveland.
+While Ramsey’s reputation took hits during his stormy departure from Jacksonville, the do-it-all defensive back is now respected as a team leader and an ambassador for the Rams – and as an added recruitment bonus, he’s friendly with just about every big-name NFL star.

+”If you don’t try, you can’t succeed, so I just try it,” Ramsey said, a sly grin hidden under a balaclava. ”I’m still working on other people too.
+You never know.
+I’m trying to get (Chargers safety) Derwin (James) in here next.
+You never know.
+No, I’m just joking.
+But I’m not.”

 Given the distinct possibility Miller and Beckham will leave as free agents in the spring after playing in only seven regular-season games, the Rams’ strategy seems strange and risky to many other front offices and fan bases.